vtex-apps/b2b-quotes-graphql/docs/b2bquotes-graphql-api.md

 # B2B Quotes GraphQL API

-This article provides a reference guide to the B2B Quotes GraphQL API, with details about queries and mutations available for the [B2B Quotes app](https://developers.vtex.com/docs/apps/vtex.b2b-quotes).
-The API allows the management of quotes and associated configurations within a B2B environment.
-It enables users to perform a range of actions including quote retrieval, creation, and updates, as well as the management of application settings and permissions.
+This article provides a reference guide to the B2B Quotes GraphQL API, with details about the available queries and mutations for the [B2B Quotes app](https://developers.vtex.com/docs/apps/vtex.b2b-quotes).
+The API supports quote management and related configurations in a B2B environment, enabling users to retrieve, create, and update quotes, as well as manage application settings and permissions.

 ## Schema overview